Getting the COVID-19 Vaccine

 If your vaccine appointment is booked for a COVID-19 Immunization Clinic, you can cancel your current appointment and reschedule it for a later date through our online booking partner Skip The Waiting Room.
 You can also call the COVID-19 Immunization Program toll-free at 1-844-975-3303.

 If you booked your vaccine appointment with a partner pharmacy, you need to contact the pharmacy directly to reschedule your appointment.

 How do I cancel my COVID-19 vaccine clinic appointment online?

 Tip: Have your PEI health card close by

 - Go to the Skip the Waiting Room homepage – https://skipthewaitingroom.com/

-- Enter the phone number used to book your online appointment.
+- Enter the phone number in the top right corner used to book your online appointment.